krmanik/Anki-Chinese-Vocabulary-Generator/README.md

 3. Run ```main.py``` and start adding words

+# Note
+Languages & voices for [DeepHorizons/tts](https://github.com/DeepHorizons/tts) may be needed to install.

 # Data
 The dictionary data of CC-CEDICT converted to individual .json file using [cedict-json](https://github.com/infinyte7/cedict-json).